Jack Bridger Chalker: Biography

 Chalker returned to England at the end of 1945 and he graduated from the Royal College of Art in 1946.
 He was appointed Director of Art at the Cheltenham Ladies College and also worked as a visiting tutor at the Cheltenham College of Printing.
 In 1950 he became the Principal of Falmouth College of Art and after some years working as an advisor in local government Chalker took the same post at the West of England College of Art in Bristol in 1958.
 When that college became part of Bristol Polytechnic in 1969 Chalker became Head of the Faculty of Art and Design in the new institution and retained that post until he retired in 1974.

-Chalker also worked as a medical illustrator, made anatomical models for a medical company and was elected a fellow of the Society of Medical Artists of Great Britain.
+Chalker also worked as a medical illustrator, made anatomical models for a medical company and was elected a fellow of The Medical Artists' Association of Great Britain.
 He was awarded an honorary degree by the University of the West of England in 2003.
 Ill-health resulting from his wartime treatment led to Chalker selling many of his Burma sketches in 2002 in an auction that gained worldwide attention.